Applied Mathematics Degree

 Course Title

-5 basic technical courses
+5 units of basic technical coursework

 COMP_SCI 150-0Fundamentals of Computer Programming 1.5